Learning about Cacao at the Grenada Chocolate Festival – the Currency of Freedom:

 What is perhaps most remarkable about Grenada’s chocolate industry is that although it still only accounts for a tiny proportion of the country’s economy, it has grown rapidly.
 From the conception the Grenada Chocolate Company in 1999 to today, there are now five bean to bar chocolate producers on the island.
 As part of the Grenada Chocolate Festival, I got to try all five in a hosted vertical tasting with acclaimed chocolatier Will Torrent at Mount Edgecombe Estate.
 More of that to come…

-Meanwhile if you are thinking of visiting Grenada yourself, why not pin this post for later
+Meanwhile, if you are thinking of visiting Grenada yourself, why not pin this post for later

 I travelled to Grenada and stayed as a guest of the Grenada Tourism Authority.
 For more information about the island please check their website

 I was visiting to attend the Grenada Chocolate Festival.
+Grenada Chocolate Festival 2019 will take place from 31st May-7th June.

 I stayed at Calabash Hotel a five-star boutique hotel on Grenada